isrohutama/rl_study/RL_Notes.md

             - $S \leftarrow S'$
             - If $S$ is terminal, then exit the loop
     </details>

+Q-learning, which is one of off-policy learning methods, here doesn't require important sampling ratio because it uses 1-step bootstrapping.
+If n-step bootstrapping is used, it requires important sampling ratio in the update.
+[This link](https://stats.stackexchange.com/questions/335396/why-dont-we-use-importance-sampling-for-one-step-q-learning) provides a very good explanation why important sampling ratio is needed.
+However, some implementations such as [Rainbow DQN](https://arxiv.org/pdf/1710.02298) always set the ratio as 1.

 # DQN (Deep Q Networks)
 Paper: [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/pdf/1312.5602.pdf)